Red-Bellied Piranha Care: The Complete Guide to Keeping Piranhas

 Filtration is critical.
 Piranhas are messy eaters that produce large amounts of waste and uneaten food debris.
 Oversize your filtration.
 A combination of a large canister filter and additional mechanical filtration is recommended.
 Many piranha keepers run two filters for redundancy and capacity.

 Weekly water changes of 25 to 30 percent are essential.
-Some keepers do even larger changes to keep nitrates in check.
+In my experience, keepers do even larger changes to keep nitrates in check.
 A gravel vacuum is your best friend for removing the food waste that accumulates on the bottom after feeding.

 Tank Setup